 From the lessons I learnt, I am listing the ways in which using a single lens can improve your trek photography.

-Taking one lens reduces the weight of your backpack and saves time
+Taking one lens reduces the weight of your backpack and saves time on a trek

 For the photographers out there, this might sound silly.
 But believe me, on a trek this matters.
 The extra batteries will anyway increase the weight of the photography gear that you are carrying.
 Losing that heavy 70-200mm lens can make a world of difference.